 CID 278:

 Discussed this point at the ad-hoc, and most members agree that since we do not have an end time signaling in the SBP Request/Response frame to indicate how long the triggered WLAN sensing procedure should last, there is no concept of “the last SBP report”.
 The SBP procedure will continue unless terminated by either the SBP initiator or the SBP responder.

+However, similar to the Measurement Setup Expiry Exponent subfield added to the Sensing Meausrement Parameters element, we should also add a “SBP Procedure Expiry Exponent” subfield in the SBP Parameters element to indicate the timeout value after which the SBP procedure is terminated if there are no frame exchange sequence.

 CID 280: